nicocardiel/button/docs/installation.rst

    $ autoreconf -s -i -f
    $ ./configure

-.. note:: Mac users can easily indicate a different Fortran compiler using
+.. note:: Mac users can easily indicate a different Fortran compiler using, for example, ``./configure FC=gfortran-mp-12``.
-      ``./configure F77=gfortran-mp-8``.

 3.- Compile the code: